 - After clicking OK, a run time error message saying, ‘Type mismatch’.

-It occurred because the type of variable name is Date now and I have given input argument other than date value (a string name).
+It occurred because the type of variable name is Date now, and I have given an input argument other than date value (a string name).
 Due to which this code doesn’t execute and throws an error.

 Validation of User Input